MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 <a id="filter"></a>

 When you have a large number of work items listed or displayed, filtering can support your ability to focus on a subset of them.
 With filtering, you can selectively choose what work items are listed or displayed.

-Use filters to perform these tasks:

 ::: moniker range=">= azure-devops-2020"